In botany, a rhizome is a thick underground stem of plants whose buds develop new roots and shoots, such as ginger, hops

 The rhizome is also an “image of thought” which emphasizes fluidity and multiplicity.
 The movement of the rhizome resists organisation, instead favoring a nomadic system of growth and propagation.

 It is best understood against the image of a tree: the structure of trees is mainly hierarchical, based on a central root, and its type of growth is all but binary.
-The rhizome, in opposition, is seen by philosophers Deleuze and Guattari as a liberating concept against “structures of power and dominance”.
+The rhizome, in opposition, can be seen as a liberating concept against “structures of power and dominance” (Deleuze).

 For me the idea of the rhizome translates visually as a free association of signs, words, color, symbols, therefore, as an image of the unconscious.